vanessaxuuan/tp/docs/UserGuide.md

 title: User Guide
 ---

-TACH is a desktop app that helps CS Teaching Assistants tutoring multiple modules & classes by keeping track of their students and monitoring their progress on their tutorials.
+TACH is a desktop app that helps CS Teaching Assistants tutoring multiple tutorial groups by **managing their students in an organised manner**.
+Its sorting feature allows TAs to **view, categorize and get information** of all their students in a glance.
 It is optimized for CLI users so that frequent tasks can be done faster by typing in commands.

-##Table of Contents
+* Table of Contents
-[coming soon]
+{:toc}

 --------------------------------------------------------------------------------------------------------------------